Flooring fitters in Tooting — carpet, LVT, laminate and engineered wood supply and fit across SW17 postcodes

 Tooting Bec · Victorian terraces

-Classic south London suspended timber — highly variable condition requiring full survey
+Classic south London suspended timber — variable condition requiring full survey

 The Victorian terraces of Tooting Bec — Tooting Bec Road, Balham Park Road, Weir Road, Cavendish Road SW17 — were built in the 1875–1895 period by speculative builders for working and lower-middle-class families.
 The suspended timber is the standard south London specification: deal boards 125–150mm wide on joists at 400mm centres.
 Board condition is the most variable we encounter in SW17.
-Some properties have excellent original boards well-preserved under decades of carpet; others have been extensively modified, with piecemeal repairs using modern plywood patches, concrete poured in some ground-floor zones, and boards damaged by water leaks or insect attack.
+Some properties have excellent original boards well-preserved under decades of carpet; others have been extensively modified, with piecemeal repairs, concrete poured in some ground-floor zones, and boards damaged by water leaks or insect attack.
 We survey thoroughly at the home visit — in Tooting Bec, the range of what we might find under the carpet is wider than almost anywhere else in our service area.
-We never price without a survey for this reason.
+We never price without a survey.

 Upper Tooting & Graveney · Edwardian semis